There’s a lot of fishing going on at Curlew Lake.

 Curlew Lake Trout Fishing

-Rainbow trout may not always be the biggest attraction in a lake that’s teeming with perch and bass and is one of a handful of Washington lakes stocked with the famous tiger muskie, but Curlew Lake is undoubtedly a good spot for trout even if they play a smaller role than in the good old days.
+These days, rainbow trout may not always be the biggest attraction in a lake that’s teeming with perch and bass and is one of a handful of Washington lakes stocked with the famous tiger muskie, but Curlew Lake still can be a pretty good spot for trout even if they play a smaller role than in the good old days.

 The beauty of rainbow trout is they can be caught with a variety of approaches, and by anglers of many skill levels.